MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 > New-AzResourceGroupDeployment -ResourceGroupName <resource-group-name> -TemplateFile <path-to-template>

-To learn more on how to deploy an ARM template with PowerShell, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy)
+To learn more on how to deploy an ARM template with PowerShell, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy?WT.mc_id=globalazure-github-frbouche)

 > New-AzDeployment -Location <location> -TemplateFile <path-to-template>

-To learn more on how to deploy an ARM template with CLI, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli)

-To learn more on how to deploy an ARM template with PowerShell, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy?WT.mc_id=globalazure-github-frbouche)

 To learn more on how to deploy an ARM template with CLI, click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli?WT.mc_id=globalazure-github-frbouche)

 ## Using Azure Pipeline Resource Group Deployment Task